ziff/ZeffClient/docs/source/examples/example_rdbms.rst

       indicate various stages of the record building process.
 You should also use this logger while building records for error reporting, warnings, information, and debugging.

-5. ``unzip db.sqlite3.zip``
-   This contains a compressed sqlite3 database.

 6. ``python house_price_record_builder.py 1395678`` should show the following
    output: